 Dingos lack the distinctive smell of domestic dogs, they can't bark and they only breed once a year.

-Description: Dingos are a dog-like wolf.
+Description: Dingos are a dog-like canid.
 They have a long muzzle, erect ears and strong claws.
-They usually have a ginger coat and most have white markings on their feet, tail tip and chest.
+Their coats are commonly ginger but can also be pale or dark depending on the habitat they live in.
+Most have white markings on their feet, tail tip and chest.
 Their bushy tail is 25–37 cm long.

-Diet: Dingos are carnivores and prey on a variety of animals, ranging in size from insects to rodents, lizards to geese, wallabies and kangaroos to buffalos.
+Diet: Dingos are carnivores and prey on a variety of animals, from insects to rodents, lizards to geese, wallabies and kangaroos to buffalos.
 Packs of dingos have greater success hunting larger animals like kangaroos whereas individuals are better at hunting smaller prey like rabbits.

 In the wild: Dingos are often seen alone but many belong to a pack and meet every few days.
 When they do, there is a lot of howling and scent-marking.
 The pack’s territory size varies depending on the availability of prey so if there is a lot of food available their territory is smaller.
 Dingos are solitary hunters when small prey is abundant but hunt in packs when larger animals are available.